-Under the Waste Minimisation Act 2008, if the Minister for the Environment declares a product to be a priority product, a product stewardship scheme must be developed and accredited to ensure effective reduction, reuse, recycling or recovery of the product and to manage any environmental harm arising from the product when it becomes waste.40
+Under the Waste Minimisation Act 2008, if the Minister for the Environment declares a product to be a priority product, a product stewardship scheme must be developed and accredited to ensure effective reduction, reuse, recycling or recovery of the product and to manage any environmental harm arising from the product when it becomes waste.
+No Priority Products have been declared as of October 2017.

-The following voluntary product stewardship schemes have been accredited by the Minister for the Environment:41
+The following voluntary product stewardship schemes have been accredited by the Minister for the Environment: